 Recent and upcoming projects include Il barbiere di Siviglia for Vancouver Opera, Magic Victrola for the Canadian Opera Company, Mamma Mia! for the Citadel Theatre, Soundstream’s Electric Messiah, and Me & My Girl at the Shaw Festival.
-This season, Ashlie is directing The Curious Incident of the Dog in Nighttime and The Matchmaker at the Arts Club, as well as Bed & Breakfast at the Arts Club and Great Canadian Theatre Company are among her productions from last season.
+The Curious Incident of the Dog in Nighttime and The Matchmaker at the Arts Club, as well as Bed & Breakfast at the Arts Club and Great Canadian Theatre Company are among her productions from last season.

-Ashlie has directed The Magic Flute at Opera Philadelphia and for the Canadian Opera Company.
-A former Canadian Opera Company Ensemble Studio intern director, Ashlie also directed the COC’s production of William Walton’s The Bear and the touring productions of Cinderella, Isis and the Seven Scorpions, The Brothers Grimm, The Bremen Town Musicians, Operation Superpower and Second Nature.
-She has also directed Don Giovanni, Three Sisters Who Are Not Sisters and Le Laureat for the Glenn Gould School (Royal Conservatory).
-Opera North in the UK, the Städtische Bühnen in Münster.
+Ashlie has directed Mozart’s Die Zauberflöte at Opera Philadelphia and for the Canadian Opera Company.
+A former Canadian Opera Company Ensemble Studio intern director, she also directed the COC’s production of William Walton’s The Bear and the touring productions of Cinderella, Isis and the Seven Scorpions, The Brothers Grimm, The Bremen Town Musicians, Operation Superpower and Second Nature.
+Further opera credits include Don Giovanni, Three Sisters Who Are Not Sisters and Le Laureat for the Glenn Gould School (Royal Conservatory), Opera North in the UK and the Städtische Bühnen in Münster.

 Ashlie was the Artistic Director at the Thousand Islands Playhouse from November 2012 to October 2017, during which time, she directed Das Ding (The Thing), Into the Woods, Blithe Spirit, The Pirates of Penzance, Dear Johnny Deere, Bed and Breakfast, Don’t Dress for Dinner, The Ugly One, She Loves Me, Waiting For the Parade, Driving Miss Daisy, Salt-Water Moon, The 25th Annual Putnam County Spelling Bee, and Third Floor.